-Factoring in your climate and the weather you’ll be riding in is the first step in choosing the best motorcycle gloves for you.
+Factoring in your climate and the weather you’ll be riding in, is the first step in choosing the best motorcycle gloves for you.
 Choosing gloves specifically designed for a season usually matters only when you live in extremes of either hot or cold weather.
 Most climates have one extreme but some will have both.

 If you live in seriously cold climates or you just enjoy a bit of comfort, you might want to consider heated motorcycle gloves.
 Personally I’ve never tried these due to living in a warmer climate, although I’ve heard many good things about heated gloves from riders in colder parts of the world.

-You’ll also notice a lot more warm weather gloves are made of synthetic materials or mesh rather than a standard leather.
-This is because these artificial materials are more effective at dissipating heat, although their cool ventilation comes at the cost of hand protection.
+You’ll also notice a lot more warm weather gloves are made of synthetic materials or mesh rather than standard leather.
+This is because artificial materials are more effective at dissipating heat, although their cool ventilation comes at the cost of hand protection.

-Which Glove type is best for me?
+Which Glove type is best?

-Their overall formula is the same, they’re more comfortable and bring more mobility than gauntlets, but at the cost of protection past the wrists and forearms.
+Street Glove’s overall formula is the same, they’re more comfortable and bring more mobility than gauntlets, but at the cost of protection past the wrists and forearms.
 They’re popular amongst inner city riders, so they usually come with touch screen fingertips which are convenient.

 Short cuff / Summer gloves

-The downsides to race gloves is that they are the most expensive glove type and all their added protection reduces the amount of feeling and dexterity you have when wearing the glove.
+The downside to race gloves is that they are the most expensive glove type and all their added protection reduces the amount of feeling and dexterity you have when wearing the glove.
 For beginner riders, race gloves just aren’t necessary unless you’re a stickler for protection.

 What are the best glove materials?

-Leather gloves have always been the popular choice amongst motorcyclists, nothing compares to the style of a leather glove.
-They’re cool, iconic and there’s no denying they look a lot better than textile.
+Leather gloves have always been the popular choice amongst motorcyclists.
+Nothing compares to the style of a leather glove.
+They’re cool, iconic, and there’s no denying they look a lot better than textile.

 The last con to leather gloves is they’re significantly more expensive than textile, especially if you want to purchase high quality leather you can expect a high price to pay.

-Textile gloves are a great option although they lack the same levels of protection as leather, if you’re a racer or someone who rides at very high speeds you may want to reconsider textile gloves.
+Textile gloves are a great option, although they lack the same levels of protection as leather.
+If you’re a racer or someone who rides at very high speeds, you may want to reconsider textile gloves.